angelsevillacamins/angelsevillacamins.github.io/_posts/2016-07-25-SparkR-RStudio-Shiny.md

 title: Spark, RStudio and Shiny servers in a docker cluster hosted by Carina
 ---
 ## Summary
-The objetive of this blog is demostrate that the integration of a Spark master node, RStudio and Shiny servers is possible in a docker image.
+The objective of this blog is demonstrate that the integration of a Spark master node, RStudio and Shiny servers is possible in a docker image.
 Moreover, an indefinite number of Spark worker nodes can be deployed using the same image.
 Furthemore, a toy example of a Shiny application powered by SparkR is included.

 ## Introducction